Exploring the Big Ideas in Early Mathematics

 The Erikson Institute, the nation’s premier graduate school in early childhood development, in partnership with Chaminade University of Honolulu and CEED Hawaii, offers a yearlong series, designed to deepen teachers’ understanding of children’s mathematical development.
 This program and others were made possible by the generosity of the Samuel N. and Mary Castle Foundation.

-Registration for 2018 Now Available
+Registration for 2018 is now closed.

 Previous cohorts had 30 participants from preschools as well as public and private schools in the state.
 The cohort met six times throughout the year and offed an engaging professional development opportunity, focused on early math concepts.

 Stay connected and receive announcements about other opportunities by joining our mailing list today!

 Join a cohort of early childhood teachers and engage in professional development trainings with Erikson Institute’s Early Math Collaborative that will illuminate mathematical concepts and enhance your skills in the classroom.
 Over the course of one year, you’ll engage in face-to-face and online trainings, all while networking with your peers.

 Teachers will build math understanding through investigations, video analysis, children’s literature, and discussion with colleagues.
 After each session, you will use what you are learning in your own classrooms by conducting a research lesson and gathering evidence of children’s mathematical thinking.

 - A copy of Big Ideas of Early Mathematics: What Teachers of Young Children Need to Know.

 - Ongoing professional advice in an online community of practice.